 The photo above looks to the northeast and toward the start of the previous section.
 For this section, start hiking south down the hill on Fairbanks Rd.
-After a short while, you will turn west before you come on an open field.
+After a short while, you will turn west before you come to an open field.

 Enter DeRuyter State Forest

-DeRuyter State forest is shaped much like the state of Utah and covers 927-acres.
-Primate camping is allowed in the forest if NYSDEC's rules and regulations are followed.
+DeRuyter State Forest is shaped much like the state of Utah and covers 927 acres.
+Primate camping is allowed in the forest if NYSDEC’s rules and regulations are followed.

 The first few hundred feet of the trail are a bit wet and muddy.

-But soon, you enter the forest, and the trail is dry and well marked.
+But soon, you enter the forest, and the trail is dry and well-marked.
 Click any image in this article to expand it for better viewing.